ArtskydJ/node-sox-stream/README.md

 #run tests

 To run the tests, you must clone the git repository.
-You must also have install SoX and put it in your `PATH`.
+You must also install SoX and put it in your `PATH`.

 ```
 npm test